MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 ---
-title: Windows Server Management
+title: Windows Server management overview
-description: Learn about more about your different Windows Server Management capabilities and solutions.
+description: Learn about more about the different capabilities and solutions to manage Windows Server.
 author: thomasmaurer
 ms.author: thmaure
 manager: rclaus